PASSAGE11

 A dog barks.
 That’s it.
 Fetch.

 Eyes ingest frog.
-Frog forages, slickered tongue.
+Frogs forage, slickered tongues.
 It leaps from here to there.
 We think.
 Thought occupies us.
 We belong.
 We tip right over.
 And out.

-Boundaries are what wars calibrate.
-Things are rehypothecated.
-They recur; disputation recurs.
+Boundaries are purposed for war.
+Things hypothecate.
+Then they recur; disputation ensues.
 I love raw, said the backward warker.

-Poems daren’t entertain thought (aka Koch), like a river; or transform or extend personal life, like I (aka O’Hara); or like a tempest, rare, saith fellow New Yorker, swirler of words, Ashbery.
+Poems may be entertaining thoughts in rotation (aka Koch), like a river; or transform or extend personal life, like personism’s ‘I’ (aka O’Hara); or like a tempest, rare, saith fellow New Yorker, they are entwirlers of words, Ashbery.

-At Naseby Pond, a pair of paradise ducks skids, distracting their own image on the water.
+At Naseby Pond, a pair of paradise ducks on landing slides on the water, disturbing the image they watched on approach.
 A small oracular lake:

 Lip.
 Flat.